schoutem/vps-setup/README.md

 ### VPS Setup

+This script will install and configure your VPS with the settings below in 1 click

 This script has been tested on Ubuntu version 22 and higher.

 > [!WARNING]
 > You must first set and Generating an SSH key (will be implemented soon)

+- Test with nench script https://github.com/n-st/nench
 - Update and Upgrade system latest packages<br />
 - Set swap and size<br />
 Set SHH port to your choice<br />